tobias-theobald/cobot-cfos-charger/README.md

 Since Cobot does not provide a way of authenticating our iframes to our backend and since storing data in a cookie does not work very well with third party iframes these days, when visiting an iframe, the app will initiate an OAuth consent flow inside the iframe for this user to get a user-scoped access token for the user accessing the iframe.
 The callback will encrypt / wrap (using iron) the access token and send it in the query sting to the browser after the OAuth flow.
 That way, our frontend then has a way of identifying itself to our backend and our backend has a stateless way of acquiring the access token for the user.

 For communication between our backend and our frontend we use TRPC (API endpoint in `src/pages/api/[trpc]/trpc.ts` with the router located at `src/trpc-server`).
 TRPC provides typechecking and immediate and proper typing of the endpoints (note that we still use TRPC v10 here), as well as the capability to use chainable middlewares for authentication.

-We already read the token content into the TRPC context, but there is no authorization yet.
+## Caveats

+* When you change scopes, you'll have to reinstall the app in your Cobot space so that the app gets a new access token with the new scopes.

 # Next steps

 Right now the app only consists of an admin iframe that shows pretty much the raw values we get from the wallbox and allows us to start and stop charging.
 The next steps are to implement the following features:

-* Make this a bit prettier to have an admin UI that can be used by the Coworking space staff
-  * Allow starting a charging session for a user
-  * Allow starting a charging session wihtout a user (for immediate charging at the counter)
-  * Show a history of charging sessions
 * Make a user-facing iframe that allows users to start and stop charging sessions with charges going to their Cobot account
+* Make sure it is production-ready

 Achieving these goals likely necessitates steps like these: